The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 The Fort Collins, Colorado-based Old Elk is under the guidance of Greg Metze, a 40-plus-year vet of the whiskey world.
 The distillery utilizes a slower (and proprietary) Slow Cut method to craft its high-malt bourbon.

-Drink: That said, it’s the recent wheated releases by Old Elk that’ll really turn your head; the Wheated Bourbon features the notes of vanilla, caramel and oak you’d expect here in a bourbon, but also hints of toffee, leather and amaretto.
+Drink: That said, it’s the wheated releases by Old Elk that’ll really turn your head; the Wheated Bourbon features the notes of vanilla, caramel and oak you’d expect in a bourbon, with hints of toffee, leather and amaretto.